 Is the corporate applicant a small entity or large entity?

-Whenever handling a US national stage application, the first question that comes to mind whenever we see a company as the applicant is whether the company qualifies as a small entity or large entity.
-This makes a substantial difference in official government fees since the USPTO fees for a large entity twice as much as those for a small entity.
+Whenever we’re handling a US national stage application for a company, the first question we seek to determine is whether the company qualifies as a small entity or large entity.
+This makes a substantial difference in official fees since the USPTO fees for a large entity are twice as much as those for a small entity.
 And, since many of our international partners want an initial filing estimate prior to instructing us to file, knowing the entity status upfront enables us to provide accurate estimates.
 There is no need to pay double the USPTO fees if it can be avoided upfront.